Rickaym/manim-sideview/README.md

 ### Requirements

-* For your information this extension relies on `analytic-signal.preview-mp4` for media preview.
-This is automatically installed alongside the extension.
+* This extension needs no external dependencies.

 ### Context Variables